How Jacksonville Women’s Rehab Center is Different

 - Legal Trouble?

 We do accept individuals who have been in trouble with the law or are in jail.
-Courts have allowed addicts time here in lieu of jail, because they know how effective our program can be to completely change hearts and lives.
+Courts have allowed addicts time here in lieu of jail because they know how effective our program can be to completely change hearts and lives.

 - Personal Growth

-We help the addict sprout new leafs and grow a new life, free of addiction and the pain that led them to their addiction.
+We help the addict sprout new leaves and grow a new life, free of addiction and the pain that led them to their addiction.
 We are all about planting the seeds of new life and helping the individual grow into a new creature in Christ.

 - Vocationally Focused

-We teach humility, care, trustworthiness and the traits of a good worker.
+We teach humility, care, trustworthiness, and the traits of a good worker.
 We help the former addict find a new vocation and rebuild their future.
 Having a strong future plan keeps the individual excited about life and self-supporting.

-What Our Past Redidents Say
+What Jacksonville Women’s Rehab Past Residents Say

 “I grew up in a very loving Christian family.
 I was very involved in church.
 Senior year of high school I started to hang-out with the wrong group of people.
-Once I entered into college it got worse.
+Once I entered college it got worse.
 One drug consumed my life, OxyContin and any pain pill I could get my hands on.
 I lived for this drug day and night.
 My husband and I started to use this drug together.
 Even when I found out I was pregnant, the drug use just got worse and worse.
 I was so depressed, I had no hope.
-Eventually I overdosed and ended up in a psych ward.
+Eventually, I overdosed and ended up in a psych ward.
 We both decided to come to Adult & Teen Challenge and God has just completely changed both of our lives.
-I am not depressed any more.
+I am not depressed anymore.
 I have such a hope and future.
 I know that my son’s going to have godly parents now.”